pyroscope-io/take-home/README.md

 The goal for this exercise is to find a way to reduce the number of objects that are allocated on the heap.

-You're can modify the main code (`main.go`) and the data structures as much as you'd like.
+You can modify the main code (`main.go`) and the data structures as much as you'd like.
 The only constraint is that you have to implement `Insert` and `Iterate` methods — they are implemented in the reference implementation (`tree.go`) and provide simple ways to write to and read from profiling trees.

 ### How to run the code